MukherjeePushpendu/ws-s3-website-hosting/README.md

 Amazon S3 provides an easy and efficient way to host a static website.
 By following these steps, you can deploy a website on AWS with scalable and reliable cloud storage.

-NextWork.org - Everyone should be in a job they love.
-Check out NextWork for more projects!